 The BMT program and Hematologic Malignancies Service offer inpatient and outpatient care for patients in the state-of-the-art UF Health Shands Cancer Hospital, and in collaboration with the UF Health Cancer Center, uses a multidisciplinary patient care approach that optimizes patient outcomes and satisfaction.
 Our program is consistently awarded a Five Star rating by Professional Research Consultants, a research firm that conducts health care satisfaction surveys, which ranks us among the top 10 percent in the nation for inpatient satisfaction.

-UF Health successfully and routinely performs stem cell transplantation to treat a broad variety of malignant and benign hematologic disorders, including among others:
+UF Health successfully and routinely performs genetic cancer treatment to treat a broad variety of malignant and benign hematologic disorders, including among others:

 - Acute and chronic leukemia